sajidhamdard/learnjavascript/README.md

 # Complete JavaScript Study Material

-Hello All,
+Hello everyone,

-Welcome ❤️ to my Github account 🙏.
+Welcome ❤️ to my GitHub account 🙏.

-I have created this repo to help students/freshers/working professionals and providing them all the resources for JavaScript in a single repo.
-We are continously working on this repository so please check regulary for latest updates.
+I have created this repository to assist students, freshers, and working professionals by providing them with all the resources for JavaScript in a single repository.
+We are continuously working on this repository, so please check regularly for the latest updates.

-For the convenience of the student who are not comfortable in English, we are trying to add notes in Hindi as well.
-Please keep checking our repo for regular updates.
+For the convenience of students who are not comfortable with English, we are trying to add notes in Hindi as well.
+Please keep checking our repository for regular updates.

-This repo includes:# ❤️ Complete JavaScript Learning Material 🙏
+This repository includes: ❤️ Complete JavaScript Learning Material 🙏

 ### JavaScript Course Material 🚀 by [Sajid Ali Khan](https://www.linkedin.com/in/sajid-sj/)